ryanauj/cpython/Doc/tutorial/modules.rst

 The :file:`__init__.py` files are required to make Python treat directories containing the file as packages.
-This prevents directories with a common name, such as ``string``, unintentionally hiding valid modules that occur later on the module search path.
+This prevents directories with a common name, such as ``string``, from unintentionally hiding valid modules that occur later on the module search path.
 In the simplest case, :file:`__init__.py` can just be an empty file, but it can also execute initialization code for the package or set the ``__all__`` variable, described later.